Sorry, you need to enable JavaScript to visit this website.

 Ungdata, a cross national collection scheme designed to conduct young people surveys at the municipal level, and which is financed through the national budget, is regarded as the most comprehensive source of information on adolescent health and well-being at the municipal and national levels.
 Data is used in municipal planning and developmental work related to public health and preventive measures aimed at young people.

 Ungdata covers various aspects of young people's lives such as relationship with parents and friends, leisure activities, health issues, local environment, well-being, and school issues.
 The surveys also include questions about tobacco and drug use, and participation in various forms of antisocial behaviour such as violence and bullying.
+The latest report (2025) is based on responses from 276,397 students

-Finally, the first national survey on child abuse and neglect among a representative sample of Norwegian 12-16-year-olds was completed in 2019.
+The national survey on child abuse and neglect among a representative sample of Norwegian 12-16-year-olds was completed in 2019.
 The Norwegian Ministry of Child and Family Affairs gave the Norwegian Centre for Traumatic Stress Studies (NKVTS) the task to carry out the survey.
 The study had a cross-sectional design and participants were recruited from schools.
 A total of 9240 adolescents participated in the study.
 The results indicate that children and adolescents are still not sufficiently protected against child abuse and neglect, and that some groups of children and adolescents are more at risk than others.
 Most of the youth who had been subjected to one type of violence or abuse had also experienced other forms of violence or abuse.
 Girls had more often been exposed to several types of violence, than boys.
 Only a minority of youth who were subjected to violence and abuse say that they have been in contact with health care services after the abuse had ended.

 Main concepts

 The Norwegian government employs a broad definition of public health to include factors that directly or indirectly promote the health and well-being of the population, prevent mental and somatic illness, injury or suffering, or protect against health threats, and work for a more even distribution of factors that directly or indirectly affect health.
-Targeting young people’s health and well-being often fall under overall public health measures, but the current government health strategy #Young people health – the Norwegian Government’s strategy for young people health 2016 – 2021 [#Ungdomshelse – regjeringens strategi for ungdomshelse 2016-2021], focuses specifically on:
+Targeting young people’s health and well-being often fall under overall public health measures, but the current government health strategy #Young people health – the Norwegian Government’s strategy for young people health 2016 – 2021 [#Ungdomshelse – regjeringens strategi for ungdomshelse 2016-2021], focused specifically on:

 • Health and poverty